logambigaik/SQL-Practice-sqlbolt/DISTINCT_COUNT.md

 ```
 <img src="https://github.com/user-attachments/assets/0d1694a4-8e1c-4f78-875d-dccebd6a3252" width=220 />

-• We can use a CASE statement within our COUNT() aggregate so that we only count user_ids whose ab_group is equal to ‘control’:
+• We can use a CASE statement within our COUNT() aggregate so that we only count user_ids whose ab_group is equal to ‘control’ AND VARIANT:

 ```sql
 SELECT modal_text,